JiayZhou/JiayZhou.github.io/index.md

 ## About Me
 Jiayi Zhou is currently a 1-year Ph.D.
 Student at [Hong Kong University of Science and Technology](https://hkust.edu.hk/zh-hant), under the supervision of [Prof. Huamin Qu](http://huamin.org/) in [VisLab](http://vis.cse.ust.hk/).
 Before that, she received her bachelor's degree from [Zhejiang University](https://www.zju.edu.cn/english/) in 2024.

-Her research interests lie at the intersection of Data Visualization, Human-Computer Interaction (HCI), and Human-AI Collaboration.
-She also creates data-driven art and narrative visualizations in her spare time.
-Currently she is exploring creativity support tools for collage animation creation.
+Her research interests intersect Data Visualization, Human-Computer Interaction, and Human-AI Collaboration.
+She is currently exploring creativity support tools for collage animation creation.

-Jiayi aspires to be a diligent HCI researcher, an imaginative designer, and a perceptive photographer.
+Jiayi aspires to be a dedicated HCI researcher, an imaginative designer, and a perceptive photographer.

 ## News
 - **[May.
 2024]** Attending the [CHI 2024](https://chi2024.acm.org/) in Honolulu, Hawaiʻi!